Industrial Revolution in the United States: Legislation

-In response to British aggression against the U.S., Congress passed the Embargo Act of 1807.
+In response to British aggression against the U.S., Congress passed the Embargo Act of 1807, which President Thomas Jefferson signed into law.
 The embargo was a cumulative addition to the Non-importation Act of 1806 (2 Stat.
 379), which was a "Prohibition of the Importation of certain Goods and Merchandise from the Kingdom of Great Britain," the prohibited imported goods being defined where their chief value, which consists of leather, silk, hemp or flax, tin or brass, wool, glass, and paper goods, nails, hats, clothing, and beer.

-The prohibition of imports under the Embargo Act resulted in the expansion of new, emerging US domestic industries across the board, particularly the textile industry, and marked the beginning of the manufacturing system in the United States, reducing the nation's dependence upon imported manufactured goods.
+The prohibition of imports under the Embargo Act resulted in the expansion of emerging U.S. domestic industries across the board, particularly the textile industry, and marked the beginning of the manufacturing system in the U.S., reducing dependence upon imported manufactured goods.